Anne Tolley: Member of Parliament

 An independent on the Napier City Council, Tolley was encouraged to join the Labour Party by incumbent Napier MP Geoff Braybrooke but declined, instead joining the National Party.
 She was interested in being a candidate for National at the 1996 general election, but had not been a member of the party for long enough.
+She challenged Braybrooke for the Napier seat in 1999.
+While unsuccessful in that contest, Tolley was elected as a list MP.